For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Complex fixes requiring architectural changes

-- Document extension agreement
+- Document the extension agreement in writing (platform message thread is acceptable)

 9. Legal & Ethical Boundaries